 About the MRCI

-The Migrant Rights Centre Ireland is a National Organisation working to promote justice, empowerment, and equality for migrants and their families.

-The MRCI mission's is to tackle labour exploitation, abuse, racism and discrimination in the workplace.
+Migrant Rights Centre Ireland (MRCI) is a National organisation working to promote justice, empowerment, and equality for migrants and their families.
+Our mission is to tackle labour exploitation, abuse, racism, and discrimination in the workplace.

 Our Services